- Renault’s medium van gets a new look inside and extra tech

 Any changes inside the Renault Trafic’s cab for 2019?

 The dashboard has been given a mild warming over – note the satin chrome accents (matching Renault's passenger car range) and uniform ‘dark carbon’ finish for the rest of the cab.
 There’s also a new gearknob and improved upholstery that’s said to last longer.

 What there isn’t is any major change to increase storage or practicality inside the 2019 Renault Trafic.
 But then, it does already offer up to 90 litres of space, and a passenger seat back that can be folded down into a desk.

 Any new safety kit or load area solutions?

 Upgraded safety kit is conspicuous by its absence here – the Trafic gets absolutely nothing new for 2019.
 The lack of autonomous emergency braking, even as an option, is the biggest surprise.

-The LED headlights are brighter, though, we suppose, and expected to be fitted to over 90% of all Trafic models sold.
+The LED headlights are brighter, though, we suppose, and will be fitted as standard to UK models.

 There is also LED lighting for the load area now, too, alongside an optional upgrade to polypropylene lining – which is hardwearing and easy to clean.